stevezafeiriou/sensor-data-td/README.md

 1. **ESP32 Firmware**: Collects sensor data from an MPU6050 accelerometer, processes it, and transmits it via WebSocket.
 2. **Server**: A Node.js WebSocket server to handle incoming sensor data and broadcast it to connected clients.
-3. **3D-Printed Case**: A custom enclosure for the ESP32 and MPU6050 hardware.
+3. **3D-Printed Case**: A custom enclosure for the LilyGo T-Display S3 and MPU6050 hardware.

 ---